freegggg0705/musical-fishstick/README.md

-"Create a new repository can give you a new subpages by first go to setting then click Pages and then
+"Create a new repository can give you a new subpages by first go to setting then click Pages and then under Build and Deployment, Branch column click None to select main (of course you have to upload a index.html to main first) , then subpage would exist"